-- Bank drafts are processed each month on approximately the 15th. - The Treasurer processes the ACH payments according to procedures required by Bank of the Ozarks. - A summary report of each deposit is created at the time of the deposit and a copy is retained by the church and a copy is sent to The Morehouse Group for reconciliation and contribution reports.
+- Bank drafts are processed each month on approximately the 15th. - The Treasurer processes the ACH payments according to procedures required by Bank OZK. - A summary report of each deposit is created at the time of the deposit and a copy is retained by the church and a copy is sent to Nichols, Cauley and Associates for reconciliation and contribution reports.